Easter Egg Crochet Pattern

 Baby & Child Safety Notes

-If this is for a baby or a kid who still mouths toys, skip safety eyes and embroider the eyes instead.
-Stitch facial details firmly, knot securely, and bury thread tails inside the piece.
-Keep small add-ons like bows extra secure, or leave them off.
+If this is for a baby or a child who still mouths toys, skip safety eyes and embroider the eyes instead.
+Stitch all facial details firmly, knot securely, and bury all thread tails inside the piece.
+Keep small add-ons like bows extra secure, or leave them off entirely.

 Frequently Asked Questions